 The National Defense Authorization Act for FY2003 (P.L.
 107-314, Sec.
 1306) provided for the president to waive prohibitions on CTR aid (as contained in Sec.
 1203 of P.L.
-103-160) to a state of the former Soviet Union if he certified that the waiver was necessary for national security and submitted a report outlining why the waiver was necessary and how he planned to promote future compliance with the restrictions on CTR aid.52 Although Russian arms control compliance appeared to be the main reason for the restrictions, on December 30, 2003 (for FY2004), and on December 14, 2004 (for FY2005), the President explained that Uzbekistan's human rights problems necessitated a waiver.
+103-160) to a state of the former Soviet Union if he certified that the waiver was necessary for national security and submitted a report outlining why the waiver was necessary and how he planned to promote future compliance with the restrictions on CTR aid.
+Although Russian arms control compliance appeared to be the main reason for the restrictions, on December 30, 2003 (for FY2004), and on December 14, 2004 (for FY2005), the President explained that Uzbekistan's human rights problems necessitated a waiver.
 The waiver authority under this act, exercisable each fiscal year, expired at the end of FY2005, but the National Defense Authorization Act for FY2006 (P.L.
 109-163; Sec.
 1303) amended the language to eliminate an expiration date for the exercise of yearly waivers.
-In the 110th Congress, Senator Sam Nunn introduced S. 198 on September 8, 2007, to amend P.L.103-160 to eliminate the restrictions on CTR aid, including respect for human rights.
-Although waivers can be and are exercised when the conditions are not met, he stated, the lengthy process of making determinations and exercising waivers threatens the primary U.S. national security goal of combating WMD.53

 Counter-Narcotics Aid.
 According to the State Department and U.S. Drug Enforcement Agency (DEA), drugs produced in or transiting Central Asia have not yet reached the United States in major quantities.
 However, there is rising U.S. concern, since Latin American and other international organized groups have become involved in the Central Asian drug trade, and European governments have begun to focus on combating drug trafficking through this new route.
 U.S. policy also emphasizes the threat of rising terrorism, crime, corruption, and instability posed by illegal narcotics production, use, and trafficking in Central Asia.
-The FBI, DEA, and Customs have given training in counter-narcotics to police, customs, and border control personnel in Central Asia as part of the Anti-Crime Training and Technical Assistance Program sponsored by the State Department's Bureau of International
+The FBI, DEA, and Customs have given training in counter-narcotics to police, customs, and border control personnel in Central Asia as part of the Anti-Crime Training and Technical Assistance Program sponsored by the State Department's Bureau of International Narcotics and Law Enforcement Affairs.
+Some Central Asian drug officials also

-51 Gulbarshyn Bozheyeva, Yerlan Kunakbayev, and Dastan YeleukeNovember Former Soviet Biological Weapons Facilities in Kazakhstan, Center for Non-Proliferation Studies, Monterey Institute of International Studies, June 1999; CEDR, November 20, 2002, Doc.
+&lt;sup>48 Gulbarshyn Bozheyeva, Yerlan Kunakbayev, and Dastan Yeleukenov.
+Former Soviet Biological Weapons Facilities in Kazakhstan, Center for Nonproliferation Studies, Monterey Institute of International Studies, June 1999; FBIS, November 20, 2002, Doc.
 No. CEP-139.

-52 The six restrictions in P.L.
+&lt;sup>49 The six restrictions in P.L.
 103-160 call for CTR recipients to be committed to dismantling WMD if they have so pledged, foregoing excessive military buildups, eschewing re-use in new nuclear weapons of components of destroyed weapons, facilitating verification of weapons destruction, complying with arms control agreements, and observing internationally recognized human rights.